hacs/documentation/documentation/installation/manual.md

 ### Step 2 - Extract the content

-Unzip the `hacs.zip` file you donwloaded.
+Unzip the `hacs.zip` file you dowwloaded.

 After unzipping it looks like: